Ziod2812/Live-Wallpaper-Manager/README.md

 - monitor sleep
 - game detection

-Performance controls can also manage resolution/FPS behavior and GPU selection.
+Performance controls can also manage:

+- resolution
+- FPS behavior
+- GPU selection
+- performance profiles
+- performance history

 ---

+# ✨ AWWW Transitions

+AWWW is supported for image/GIF transition workflows where the environment provides the required compositor integration.

+Video wallpapers continue to use the MPV/mpvpaper playback path.

+---

-## ⚙️ Autostart
+# ⚙️ Autostart

 The installer can enable a standard XDG login-session autostart entry.